awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 **\-\-algorithm**
 Specifies an alternate [algorithm suite](concepts.md#crypto-algorithm)\.
 This parameter is optional and valid only in encrypt commands\.
 If you omit this parameter, the AWS Encryption CLI uses one of the default algorithm suites for the AWS Encryption SDK introduced in version 1\.8\.*x*\.
-The defaults both use AES\-GCM with an [HKDF](https://en.wikipedia.org/wiki/HKDF), an ECDSA signature, and a 256\-bit encryption key\.
+Both default algorithms use AES\-GCM with an [HKDF](https://en.wikipedia.org/wiki/HKDF), an ECDSA signature, and a 256\-bit encryption key\.
 One uses key commitment; one does not\.
 The choice of default algorithm suite is determined by the [commitment policy](concepts.md#commitment-policy) for the command\.
 The default algorithm suites are recommended for most encryption operations\.
 For a list of valid values, see the values for the `algorithm` parameter in [Read the Docs](https://aws-encryption-sdk-cli.readthedocs.io/en/latest/index.html#execution)\.

 **\-\-frame\-length**